Jsparrow/jsparrow.github.io/docs/rules/replace-j-unit-expected-exception.md

 ## Description

-The [`ExpectedException.none()`](https://junit.org/junit4/javadoc/latest/org/junit/rules/ExpectedException.html#none()) is deprecated since deprecated since JUnit 4.13.
+The [`ExpectedException.none()`](https://junit.org/junit4/javadoc/latest/org/junit/rules/ExpectedException.html#none()) rule is deprecated since deprecated since JUnit 4.13.
-The recommended alternative is to use [`assertThrows()`]().
+The recommended alternative is to use [`assertThrows()`](https://junit.org/junit4/javadoc/latest/org/junit/Assert.html#assertThrows(java.lang.Class,%20org.junit.function.ThrowingRunnable)).
-This makes JUnit tests easier to understand and prevents the scenarios where some parts the test code is unreachable.
+This makes JUnit tests easier to understand and prevents scenarios where some parts of the test code are unreachable.

 The goal of this rule is to replace `expectedException.expect()` with `assertThrows`.
 Additionally, new assertions are added for each invocation of [`expectMessage()`](https://junit.org/junit4/javadoc/latest/org/junit/rules/ExpectedException.html#expectMessage(org.hamcrest.Matcher)) and [`expectCause()`](https://junit.org/junit4/javadoc/latest/org/junit/rules/ExpectedException.html#expectCause(org.hamcrest.Matcher)).